The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Introduction

-Using observations from space or from the ground, previous work has therefore focused on datasets or samples that were biased one way or the other, resulting in an incomplete view of the distribution and excitation of water in inner disks.
-Some studies analyzed large samples (up to $\approx100$ objects) of spectrally-unresolved rotational water emission observed with Spitzer-IRS at 10--37~$\mu$m or Herschel-PACS at 50--200~$\mu$m; due to the low resolving power and blending of emission lines, Spitzer spectra only provided degenerate model solutions for the properties (temperature and column density) of multiple molecules and no direct kinematic information on the radial location of emitting regions \citep{cn11,salyk11_spitz,pascucci13}, while Herschel observations provided very low detection rates of a few lines only \citep[e.g.][]{rivmarichalar12}.
+Using observations from space or from the ground, previous work has therefore focused on datasets or samples that were limited one way or the other, resulting in an incomplete view of the distribution and excitation of water in inner disks.
+Some studies analyzed large samples (up to $\approx100$ objects) of spectrally-unresolved rotational water emission observed with Spitzer-IRS at 10--37~$\mu$m or Herschel-PACS/HIFI at 50--540~$\mu$m; due to the low resolving power and blending of emission lines, Spitzer spectra only provided degenerate model solutions for the properties (temperature and column density) of multiple molecules and no direct kinematic information on the radial location of emitting regions \citep{cn11,salyk11_spitz,pascucci13}, while Herschel observations provided very low detection rates of a few lines only \citep[e.g.][]{rivmarichalar12,du17}.

-Other studies analyzed small samples of high-resolution spectra from the ground, mostly biased towards highly accreting disks that had strong water emission in Spitzer spectra; these spectra provided first kinematic information on the water emission but were very limited in sensitivity and by strong telluric absorption \citep{pont10b,salyk19} and, in the case of the 2.9~$\mu$m water band, by absorption in stellar photospheres \citep{banz17}.
-The properties of water emission as observed in different samples and different wavelengths have ranged from high temperatures in very optically thick regions \citep[T $\approx$ 1500~K and N $\approx 10^{20}$ cm$^{-2}$,][]{doppmann11,salyk22} in the $L$ band, to moderate temperatures and opacity \citep[T $\approx$ 700~K and N $\approx 10^{18}$ cm$^{-2}$,][]{najita18,salyk19} in a narrow window in the $N$ band, down to cooler temperatures at mid- and far-infrared wavelengths \citep[300--600~K,][]{cn11,salyk11_spitz,rivmarichalar12,liu19}.
-Apart from those analyzing Spitzer spectra, these previous results were always based on small samples of 1--10 bright sources.
+Other studies analyzed small samples of high-resolution spectra from the ground, mostly biased towards highly accreting disks that had been observed with Spitzer to have strong water emission; these spectra provided first kinematic information on the water emission but were very limited in sensitivity and by strong telluric absorption \citep{pont10b,salyk19} and, in the case of the 2.9~$\mu$m water band, by absorption in stellar photospheres \citep{banz17}.
+The properties of water emission as observed in different samples and different wavelengths have ranged from high temperatures in very optically thick regions in the $L$ band \citep[T $\approx$ 1500~K and N $\approx 10^{20}$ cm$^{-2}$, found in only 3 disks so far;][]{carr04,doppmann11,salyk22}, to moderate temperatures and opacity in a narrow window in the $N$ band \citep[T $\approx$ 500--700~K and N $\approx 10^{18}$ cm$^{-2}$,][]{najita18,salyk19}, down to cooler temperatures at mid- and far-infrared wavelengths \citep[300--600~K,][]{cn11,salyk11_spitz,rivmarichalar12,liu19}.
+Apart from those analyzing Spitzer spectra, previous results were always based on small samples of 1--10 bright sources.